-For S/MIME Certificates, the Subscriber who requested the original Certificate; or for TLS Certificates, an authorized Subscriber representative (i.e., Certificate Signer, Certificate Approver, Certificate Requestors) may request the Certificate revocation.
+For S/MIME Certificates, the Subscriber who requested the original Certificate; or for TLS Server Certificates and Organization-validated S/MIME Certificates, an authorized Subscriber representative (i.e., Certificate Signer, Certificate Approver, Certificate Requestors) may request the revocation of the Certificate.

-Application Software Suppliers, and other third parties may submit Certificate Problem Reports, as outlined in [Section 1.5.2.1](#), informing the Apple Public CA of reasonable cause to revoke the Certificate.
+Application Software Suppliers, and other third parties may submit Certificate Problem Reports, as outlined in Section 1.5.2.1, informing the Apple Public CA of reasonable cause to revoke the Certificate.